info-beamer/grid-player/README.md

 file to read more about how you can use this package outside of info-beamer hosted.

+## Version 5.0

+ * Fixed playback problems for files with .jpeg/.mkv extension.
+The package now uses the backend supplied file type instead of using the asset's file extension.

 ## Version 4.0

  * Fixed problem when switching between setups with explicitly set screen coordinates to one using defaults.